tompenzer/laravel-blog/readme.md

 http://localhost:8000/admin/dashboard

-## Cleaning up and stopping the dev environment:
+## Cleaning up and stopping the dev environment

 To have docker take down the server container, wipe the built docker images, and erase the database cache, ensuring a fresh build next time, run the following